TheGriffin518/Brick-Breaker/README.md

 The aliens attempt to destroy the cannon by firing at it while they approach the bottom of the screen.
 If they reach the bottom, the alien invasion is successful and the game ends.
+Also, if the cannon is destroyed, the player loses a life.
+If the player is out of lives, the game ends.

+Occasionally, a mystery ship will appear and move across the top of the screen (usually right-to-left).
+Once it makes it to the other side, it usually dissapears.

 The laser cannon is partially protected by several stationary defense bunkers that are gradually destroyed by a numerous amount of blasts from the